goldin2008/Note/presentation.md

 moving to Cloud deployments.
 Whether you search online you find many articles talking about the pros and cons of Cloud versus On-prem deployments.

-#### Workflow of a Machine Learning Project:
-`
-Machine learning algorithms can learn input to output or A to B mappings.
-So, how do you build a machine learning project?
-Let’s take a look what is the workflow of machine learning projects.
-As a running example, I'm going to use speech recognition.
-So, some of you may have an Amazon Echo or Google Home or Apple Siri device or a Baidu DuerOS device in your homes.
-So, how do you build a speech recognition system that can recognize when you say, "Alexa," or "Hey, Google," or "Hey, Siri," or "Hello, Baidu"?
-Let's go through the key steps of a machine learning project.
-Just for simplicity, I'm going to use Amazon Echo or detecting the Alexa keywords as this running example.
-If you want to build an AI system or build a machine learning system to figure out when a user has said the word Alexa, `

-`
-the first step is to collect data.
-So, that means, you would go around and get some people to say the word "Alexa" for you and you record the audio of that.
-You'll also get a bunch of people to say other words like "Hello," or say lots of other words and record the audio of that as well.
-Having collected a lot of audio data, a lot of these audio clips of people saying either "Alexa" or saying other things,
-`
-`
-step two is to then train the model.
-This means you will use a machine learning algorithm to learn an input to output or A to B mapping, where the input A would be an audio clip.
-In the case of the first audio clip above, hopefully, it will tell you that the user said "Alexa," and in the case of audio clip two, shown on the right, hopefully, the system will learn to recognize that the user has said "Hello."
-Whenever an AI team starts to train the model, meaning to learn the A to B or input-output mapping, what happens, pretty much every time, is the first attempt doesn't work well.
-So invariably, the team will need to try many times or in AI, we call this iterate many times.
-You have to iterate many times until, hopefully, the model looks like is good enough.
-`
-`
-The third step is to then actually deploy the model.
-What that means is you put this AI software into an actual smart speaker and ship it to either a small group of test users or to a large group of users.
-What happens in a lot of AI products is that when you ship it, you see that it starts getting new data and it may not work as well as you had initially hoped.
-So, for example, I am from the UK.
-So, I'm going to pick on the British.
-But let's say you had trained your speech recognition system on American-accented speakers and you then ship this smart speaker to the UK and you start having British-accented people say "Alexa."
-They may find that it doesn't recognize the speech as well as you had hoped.
-When that happens, hopefully, you can get data back of cases such as maybe British-accented speakers was not working as well as you're hoping, and then use this data to maintain and to update the model.
-`

-`
-So, to summarize, the key steps of a machine learning project are to collect data, to train the model, the A to B mapping, and then to deploy the model.
-Throughout these steps, there is often a lot of iteration, meaning fine-tuning or adapting the model to work better or getting data back even after you've shipped it to, hopefully, make the product better, which may or may not be possible depending on whether you're able to get data back. using new data to maintain and update the model so that, hopefully, you can have your AI software continually get better and better to the point where you end up with a software that can do a pretty good job detecting other cars from pictures like these.
-`

 #### Job functions:
 Data is transforming many different job functions, whether you